hilton/hilton.github.com/blog/_posts/2014-08-18-george-orwell-rules-scala.md

 > Never use a metaphor, simile, or other figure of speech which you are used to seeing in print.

 Orwell’s first rule is clearly about design patterns.
-Design patterns are a useful technique, but that they are for _object-oriented_ programming.
+Design patterns are a useful technique, but they are for _object-oriented_ programming.
 Scala does not restrict programming style to object-oriented programming, and functional programming offers an alternative idiom to pattern-based object-oriented design that Scala programmers would do well to keep in mind.
 Orwell cleverly predicted the present day, in which decades of object-oriented design have created an inertia that now hinders the adoption of functional programming in commercial software development.

 Incidentally, the book [Design Patterns](http://en.wikipedia.org/wiki/Design_Patterns) was published in 1994, which pre-dates Java.
 This didn’t stop a generation of Java programmers from misunderstanding the book’s advice to always ‘program to an _interface_, not an _implementation_’, which refers to a class’ public members, not Java interfaces.